watersalesman/aura-botnet/README.md

 Configuring Commands
 ---

-These can easily be managed through the Django shell or admin console.
+These can easily be managed through the Django shell or admin site.
 The client periodically communicate with the specified server using POST requests to receive a command (default is every 5 minutes).
 Commands can be set to run for specific bot groups defined by operating system and user privilege.